 Travel must be approved before your team leaves campus.
 If your team is interested in international travel, please contact the student programs manager at least nine months before your desired departure date.

-The Club Sports Travel Coordinator will be available to club members during the following times for fall quarter:
+The Club Sports Travel Coordinator will be available to club members during the following times for winter quarter:

 Wednesdays: 5:30-8:30 p.m.

 Thursdays: 6-8 p.m.

 Contact the Travel Coordinator at clubIMsports@du.edu for all travel inquiries and arrangements.

 Travel requests must be submitted at least 10 business days before an event.
 Travel requests must be submitted anytime a team/organization leaves campus.
 Teams must also attend the travel meeting on Wednesday at 6:30 p.m. in the week of their travel.

 Any additional paperwork or travel-related requests must also be submitted a minimum of 10 business days before an event.
 After you’ve submitted your travel request, you will receive an email confirming your approval to travel pending your attendance to the appropriate Travel Meeting.

 - Only the individuals with a completed Acknowledgement of Risk form and Supplemental Information form will be permitted to travel.